 - Communicate with the director when additional information is needed to provide an accommodation or academic adjustment.

-> - Understand if a requested accommodation changes a Learning Outcome or is a fundamental alteration of a course or college program, then a request for an accommodation may be denied.
+- Understand if a requested accommodation changes a learning outcome or is a fundamental alteration of a course or program, your request for an accommodation may be denied.

-> - Meet all academic and behavioral standards set by Westmont and individual faculty members.
+- Meet all academic and behavioral standards set by Westmont and individual faculty members.
 A faculty member will not modify essential course structure or grading policies.

 - Advise the director if there are any problems they perceive from faculty, staff or students regarding their accommodations or other disability related issues.